SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 ![alt text](https://raw.githubusercontent.com/SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/main/img/8.png)

-And the resulting Reso policy would look something like this:
+And the resulting policy would look something like this:

 ```json
 {